 Following false allegations of domestic violence you should actively and promptly do the following:

 - Contact an experienced Houston criminal defense lawyer as soon as possible, even before you have been officially charged with a crime.
 The sooner you have a skilled Houston criminal defense attorney in your corner, the more positive outcome you can expect.

 Potential Defense Strategies for Those Falsely Accused of Domestic Violence

 While the exact strategy used by your Houston criminal defense lawyer to fight your false charges of domestic violence will depend on the facts of your case, your attorney may seek to discredit the accuser.
 This can include showing instances where the accuser’s words are inconsistent, unreliable, or implausible.
 Your attorney will also likely put together character evidence that is favorable to you and that shows no history or likelihood of committing domestic violence.

 How the Law Office of Nathaniel Pitoniak Can Help Those Falsely Accused of Domestic Violence

 If you have been falsely accused of domestic violence, calling Houston criminal defense lawyer Nathaniel Pitoniak can be the very best call you will make.
-Nathaniel is a former Felony Prosecutor and former Chief Prosecutor with the Harris County District Attorney’s Office, with more than a decade of practice.
+Nathaniel is a former Felony Prosecutor and former Chief Prosecutor with the Harris County District Attorney’s Office, with more than 15 years practicing criminal law.
 Nathaniel will aggressively defend your rights and your future.
 Contact the Law Office of Nathaniel Pitoniak today.